 Unless you are super organized and self directed, it will be hard to learn a new language without buying or attending a course.
 I believe the right moment to buy an online language course is now, before the trip.
 When you are in the process of searching for learning methods, when you feel the enthusiasm and need to learn a new language for travel, for work or for fun.
 This is the right time!

-If you decide that you love it like we do, take advantage of Rosetta Stone’s back to school sale through August 31, (and with their 30 day money back guarantee you really can’t go wrong.)
+If you decide that you love it as we do, take advantage of Rosetta Stone’s back-to-school sale through August 31, (and with their 30-day money-back guarantee you really can’t go wrong.)

-Learn a new language can be easy and fun, if you know how to do it.
+Learning a new language can be easy and fun if you know how to do it.